Tylrin/GameFramework/README.md

 Whats being worked on?
 - To see what I am working on look at the project tap and kanban cards.

+Why does localization doesn't work for me?
+- Changing localization at runtime only works in standalone games not in pie.

 For what platforms is this framework?
 - The priority for the project is PC but nothing strictly limits it to the PC or just keyboard and mouse.
 I plan to add controller support at some point (I dont own a controller right now).
 Also other platforms require extra setup and SDK's that are not included in the repo.